Oxford Industries (NYSE:OXM) Issues FY 2021 Earnings Guidance

-Oxford Industries (NYSE:OXM) last posted its earnings results on Tuesday, June 8th.
-The textile maker reported $1.89 EPS for the quarter, beating the consensus estimate of $1.06 by $0.83.
-The firm had revenue of $265.76 million during the quarter, compared to the consensus estimate of $233.07 million.
+Oxford Industries (NYSE:OXM) last announced its earnings results on Tuesday, June 8th.
+The textile maker reported $1.89 earnings per share for the quarter, beating the consensus estimate of $1.06 by $0.83.
 Oxford Industries had a positive return on equity of 4.84% and a negative net margin of 0.05%.
-The business’s quarterly revenue was up 65.7% on a year-over-year basis.
-During the same period last year, the company earned ($1.12) earnings per share.
-On average, sell-side analysts expect that Oxford Industries will post 5.1 EPS for the current fiscal year.
+The company had revenue of $265.76 million for the quarter, compared to the consensus estimate of $233.07 million.
+During the same period last year, the business posted ($1.12) EPS.
+The company’s revenue was up 65.7% on a year-over-year basis.
+Sell-side analysts predict that Oxford Industries will post 5.1 EPS for the current fiscal year.

-OXM has been the subject of a number of analyst reports.
-Citigroup raised their price objective on Oxford Industries from $90.00 to $112.00 and gave the stock a neutral rating in a research report on Thursday, June 10th.
-KeyCorp raised their price objective on Oxford Industries from $103.00 to $135.00 and gave the stock an overweight rating in a research report on Thursday, June 10th.
-B. Riley raised their price objective on Oxford Industries from $106.00 to $120.00 and gave the stock a buy rating in a research report on Thursday, June 10th.
-Zacks Investment Research upgraded Oxford Industries from a hold rating to a buy rating and set a $110.00 price objective for the company in a research report on Thursday, June 10th.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their price objective on Oxford Industries from $90.00 to $112.00 and gave the stock a neutral rating in a research report on Thursday, June 10th.
-Three equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-Oxford Industries has a consensus rating of Buy and a consensus price target of $118.17.
+Several research analysts recently commented on the company.
+TheStreet upgraded Oxford Industries from a c rating to a b- rating in a research note on Wednesday, June 9th.
+Telsey Advisory Group increased their price target on Oxford Industries from $100.00 to $120.00 and gave the stock a market perform rating in a research report on Thursday, June 10th.
+KeyCorp increased their price objective on Oxford Industries from $103.00 to $135.00 and gave the stock an overweight rating in a report on Thursday, June 10th.
+Zacks Investment Research raised Oxford Industries from a hold rating to a buy rating and set a $110.00 price objective for the company in a report on Thursday, June 10th.
+Finally, Citigroup increased their price objective on Oxford Industries from $90.00 to $112.00 and gave the stock a neutral rating in a report on Thursday, June 10th.
+Three investment analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+The stock has a consensus rating of Buy and an average price target of $118.17.

-In other Oxford Industries news, EVP Thomas E. Campbell sold 5,000 shares of Oxford Industries stock in a transaction that occurred on Tuesday, March 30th.
-The stock was sold at an average price of $85.25, for a total value of $426,250.00.
-Following the completion of the sale, the executive vice president now directly owns 41,388 shares in the company, valued at $3,528,327.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, EVP Scott Grassmyer sold 1,000 shares of Oxford Industries stock in a transaction that occurred on Monday, June 21st.
-The stock was sold at an average price of $100.54, for a total value of $100,540.00.
-Following the completion of the sale, the executive vice president now owns 35,097 shares of the company’s stock, valued at $3,528,652.38.
-The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 11,000 shares of company stock valued at $953,040.
-5.80% of the stock is currently owned by corporate insiders.
+In related news, EVP Scott Grassmyer sold 1,000 shares of the stock in a transaction on Monday, June 21st.
+The stock was sold at an average price of $100.54, for a total transaction of $100,540.00.
+Following the completion of the sale, the executive vice president now directly owns 35,097 shares in the company, valued at $3,528,652.38.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+5.80% of the stock is currently owned by company insiders.

 Oxford Industries, Inc, an apparel company, designs, sources, markets, and distributes products of lifestyle and other brands worldwide.
 The company offers men's and women's sportswear and related products under the Tommy Bahama brand; women's and girl's dresses and sportswear, scarves, bags, jewelry, and belts, as well as footwear and children's apparel under the Lilly Pulitzer brand; and men's shirts, pants, shorts, outerwear, ties, swimwear, footwear, and accessories, as well as women and youth products under the Southern Tide brand.